 Makenna Bach is a composer for video games, podcasts and films.

 Bach holds a Master’s degree in film composition from the Seattle Film Institute, where she studied under Emmy-winning composer Hummie Mann.
-While at the institute, she wrote music for several short student films.

 In 2018, the Seattle Collaborative Orchestra premiered her uptempo orchestral piece, “Chocolate,” to finish out one of its concerts.